 The Clinic Officer In Charge Claimed Seeming Endless Challenges

-27 February 2018: Speaking with the Officer in Charge of the PHC, Mrs Essienanwan Akpan, she informs that the centre urgently needs: more beds (they have only two), delivery cart, trolley and other delivery equipment as they do not take deliveries at the centre because of the absence of these.
+27 February 2018: Speaking with the Officer in Charge of the PHC, Mrs. Essienanwan Akpan, she informs that the center urgently needs: more beds (they have only two), delivery cart, trolley, and other delivery equipment as they do not take deliveries at the center because of the absence of these.
 According to her, their challenges are seemingly endless.

 Women Leader Decry the State of the Medical Facilities

 27 February 2018: Speaking with Mrs. Eno Akpabio, the women leader of the community, she bemoaned about the state of the PHC, as pregnant women do visit Uyo or EKet rather than coming to the PHC.
 She stated that when the pregnant women come to the clinic, they do not see drugs.

 Follow the Money Team Went for Community Outreach